chriskirby-dev/medecode/README.md

-# media-meta-extractor
+# MeDecode

-Pure JavaScript library for decoding media metadata and types by processing raw hex code.
+MeDecode is a pure JavaScript media file binary parser that extracts metadata from the sources raw binary code and returns the result in the browser.